VIAC, the premier international arbitration institution

 in Central and Eastern Europe.

 For its latest newsletter no 18 Ema Vidak Gojković, associate with Baker & McKenzie in Vienna and panel member of YAWP (Young Arbitral Women Practitioners) interviewed VIAC’s Deputy Secretary General, Dr. Alice Fremuth-Wolf.
-In this interview she gives account of her career as an academic, lawyer and arbitrator and sets out her ideas on effective dispute resolution and the future of international arbitration.
-She also shares her views as to the challenges young women practitioners will face and how to efficiently build up networks to promote women in arbitration.
 Please click here for the full interview.

 VIAC QUESTIONNAIRE FOR MEDIATORSOn 1 January 2016 the new Vienna Mediation Rules entered into force.
 VIAC now also offers to administer mediation and other ADR-proceedings in addition to arbitration proceedings.
 This new service is well received by parties and practitioners.
 In order to ensure high quality for mediators and other neutrals acting under the auspices of VIAC in mediation proceedings, VIAC has developed a questionnaire for mediators that may now be obtained from the Secretariat.
 This questionnaire offers mediators the possibility to present themselves to VIAC and to potential parties.
 VIAC will be collecting the filled-in questionnaires of interested persons and will be publishing a list of mediators in due course.
 VIAC however reserves the right to publish any presentations submitted.
 We will inform you upon the publication of the list on our website.